 The wildfire threat to the City of Boulder has been well documented.
 The recent wildfires in our area underscore the need to take action by fully assessing our risk.
-Our curbside assessments provide valuable data to residents, homeowners and emergency responders as to the preparedness level of each home in the WUI while also helping homeowners be proactive in preparing their home for a wildfire event.
+Our Curbside Assessments provide valuable data to residents, homeowners and emergency responders as to the preparedness level of each home in the WUI while also helping homeowners be proactive in preparing their home for a wildfire event.

 This project is intended to be among the first steps in creating a Fire Adapted Community within the City of Boulder.
 Creating Fire Adapted Communities is one of three tenants of the National Cohesive Strategy to prepare for wildfires.
 The two additional tenants are Resilient Landscapes and Enhancing Fire Response.
 We will be adding more information regarding these additional tenants to our webpage as soon as we are able.

-Check Your Address
+Check Your Address for its Curbside Assessment

 How Are Assessments Done?

-Initial curbside assessments are conducted by uniformed BFR personnel during business hours.
+Initial Curbside Assessments are conducted by uniformed BFR personnel during business hours.
 These assessments are completed from the viewpoint of the street, sidewalk or public property.
-BFR personnel will not access private property for an initial curbside assessment.
+BFR personnel will not access private property for an initial Curbside Assessment.
 These assessments are designed to capture a general impression of how well each home is prepared for a wildfire event.

-Wildfire Home Assessment Curbside Glossary
+Curbside Home Assessment Report Glossary

-Based on your curbside assessment, this is a cumulative value of the below factors that determined this “snapshot view” of your home’s potential vulnerability to a wildland fire.
+Based on your Curbside Assessment, this is a cumulative value of the below factors that determined this “snapshot view” of your home’s potential vulnerability to a wildland fire.

 Having a clearly visible address allows responders to quickly identify your property.
 During a large urban-interface fire scenario, addresses are often used as landmarks to allow responders to communicate locations, threats, and needs.